 1. The need to install Firewall and antivirus software:

 Firewall and Antivirus for Windows 8 are considered as the first line of defense.
 If there is no antivirus software in your computer then you must be sure that you are already in the hands of the hackers in no time.
-There is free antivirus software that is available for free, for users who really cannot afford to buy a paid one.
-The free antivirus software provides the basic needs to protect the computer.
+There is an antivirus software that is available for $7.99/yr, for users who really cannot afford to buy a paid one.
+The antivirus software provides the complete needs to protect the computer.

 Comodo Antivirus program can be the best choice for the users to protect their PCs from the hackers, Comodo Antivirus software has been found to defend the most powerful surveillance software.